evhub/coconut/DOCS.md

 Additionally, Coconut supports the alternative bounds syntax of `type NewType[T <: bound] = ...` rather than `type NewType[T: bound] = ...`, to make it more clear that it is an upper bound rather than a type.
 In `--strict` mode, `<:` is required over `:` for all type parameter bounds. _DEPRECATED:_ `<=` can also be used as an alternative to `<:`.

+_Note that, by default, all type declarations are wrapped in strings to enable forward references and improve runtime performance.
+If you don't want that—e.g. because you want to use type annotations at runtime—simply pass the `--no-wrap` flag._

 ##### PEP 695 Docs

 Defining a generic class prior to this PEP looks something like this.